 Ultimately, you can learn both languages at the same time.
 But you need the best language learning methods to succeed.
 You need scientifically proven language learning strategies like comprehensible input and spaced repetition.
 These key methodologies in language learning can help you rapidly reach fluency in Korean and Chinese.
 And we built OptiLingo off those exact systems to ensure you can learn any language fast!

 OptiLingo’s language learning app presents high-frequency phrases in a stress-free environment.
 You can learn at your own pace from anywhere in the world.
 No more failed attempts or false starts.
 With OptiLingo, you’ll learn to speak like a local thanks to its cutting-edge language learning methods.
-So, if you’re ready to learn Chinese and Korean at the same time, then start your free lesson today and discover how much easier language learning could be!
+So, if you’re ready to learn Chinese and Korean at the same time, it’s time to discover how much easier language learning could be.
+Try OptiLingo FREE today!